-- a. two years after the date of the work-related injury; - b. one year after the date the worker is medically able to perform the essential duties of the employment they held at the time of the work-related injury (see the Determining When c. the date on which the worker reaches the age when they are eligible to apply for benefits under Part 1 of the Old Age Security Act.
+- a. two years after the date of the work-related injury; - b. one year after the date the worker is medically able to perform the essential duties of the employment they held at the time of the work-related injury (see the Determining When A Worker Is Unable To Work section in policy 4.6 Employer's Obligation to Re-Employ); or - c. the date on which the worker reaches the age when they are eligible to apply for benefits under Part 1 of the Old Age Security Act.